wuyang1002431655/tango_with_django_19/manuscript/chapter15-rango-exercises.md

 I>
 I> You could also do this without using a *querystring*, but through the I> URL instead, i.e. `/rango/goto/<page_id>/`.
-In which case you would I> need to create a `urlpattern` that pulls out the `page_id`.
+In which case you would I> need to create a `urlpattern` that pulls out the `page_id`, i.e. `r'goto/(?P<page_id>\d+)/$'`.

 ##Searching Within a Category Page

-Rango aims to provide users with a helpful directory of page links.
+Rango aims to provide users with a helpful directory of useful web pages.
 At the moment, the search functionality is essentially independent of the categories.
-It would be nicer to have search integrated into category browsing.
-Let's assume that a user will first browse their category of interest first.
+It would be nicer to have search integrated with browsing categories.
+Let's assume that a user will first browse through the category of interest.
 If they can't find the page that they want, they can then search for it.
 If they find a page that is suitable, then they can add it to the category that they are in.
 Let's focus on the first problem, of putting search on the category page.
 To do this, perform the